gbarillot/blog/source/articles/2022-05-05-rails-vite-vue-3-pina-starter-pack.html.markdown

 - I18n setup
 - Front / Admin namespaces
 - Authentication with Devise
-- Pagination using Kaminari
-- Ransack search filters
+- Pagination and Ransack working hand in hand with Vue router
 - Websockets bindings with ActionCable
 - One basic CRUD example
 - A Bootstrap like grid using native CSS Grid